erikpukinskis/appeared-a-wild/README.md

 )
 ```

-and then other modules can register callbacks to be called when certain singletons are available.
+and then other modules can register callbacks to be called when those instances are available.

 ```javascript
 appearedAWild(